miguelmartins/ssr/README.md

     ```zsh
     $ (env_name) pip install -r /path/to/project/requirements.txt
     ```
-Note that this code was developed for TensorFlow 2.14.1.
+Note that this framework was developed for TensorFlow 2.14.1.

 ### Datasets
 #### ISIC-2018